Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Riemannian Methods for Precoder Design

 The computational complexities of different Riemannian design methods are summarized in \tabref{ComplexityOfRiemannianMethods}.
-For the same power constraint, we can see that RSD and RCG methods have the same computational complexity, which is lower than that of RTR method.
+For the same power constraint, we can see that RSD and RCG methods have the same computational complexity, which is lower than that of the RTR method. \arraystretch{1.2}

-The computational complexity of the popular WMMSE method in \cite{WMMSE} is $O(2M_tN_rN_d+M_tN_d^2+\frac{3}{2}N_d^3)N_{\text{out}}$, which is higher than that of RCG method under TPC, in the case with the same number of outer iterations used.
-In fact, the precoder under PUPC can also be obtained by WMMSE method, where $U$ Lagrange multipliers are obtained by bisection method in \cite{WMMSE_shi}.
+The popular WMMSE method proposed in \cite{WMMSE} has the same objective function as our proposed Riemannian methods for precoder design.
+The computational complexity of the WMMSE method is $O(2M_tN_rN_d+M_tN_d^2+\frac{3}{2}N_d^3)N_{\text{out}}$, which is higher than that of RCG method under TPC, in the case with the same number of outer iterations used.
+SLNR precoder also satisfies PUPC, where the eigenvalue decomposition needs to be performed $U$ times \cite{SLNREE}.
+Thus, the computational complexity of the SLNR precoder is $O\left(M_t^3U\right)$, which is higher than the RCG method when $N_{\text{out}}< \frac{M_t^2U}{N_rN_d+N_d^2}$.
+In addition, the precoder under PUPC can also be designed by the WMMSE method, where $U$ Lagrange multipliers are obtained by the bisection method \cite{WMMSE_shi}.
 The complexity of WMMSE under PUPC is $O(M_t^3U+2M_tN_rN_d+M_tN_d^2+\frac{3}{2}N_d^3)N_{\text{out}}$, which is much higher than that of RCG method.
-WSR-maximization precoders under PAPC are difficult to design. \cite{ZFBased} provides an alternative method by finding the linear precoder closest to the optimal ZF-based precoder under TPC, whose complexity is $O(M_t^3+(M_t-N_r)^3U)N_{}$ and $N$ is the number of iterations needed.
-Despite of no inner iteration, this method has a higher computational complexity than that of RCG method in massive MIMO systems.
-The numerical results depicted in the next section will demonstrate that Riemannian design methods converge faster than the comparable methods under different power constraints.
+WSR-maximization precoders under PAPC are difficult to design. \cite{ZFBased} provides an alternative method by finding the linear precoder closest to the optimal ZF-based precoder under TPC, whose complexity is $O(M_t^3+(M_t-N_r)^3U)N_{\text{Z}}$ and $N_{\text{Z}}$ is the number of iterations needed.
+Despite no inner iteration, this method has a higher computational complexity than that of the RCG method in massive MIMO systems when $N_{\text{Z}}=N_{\text{out}}$. \cite{DCAM} designs the WSR-maximization precoder under PAPC via the DCAM-based method, whose computational complexity is $O\left(N_{\text{D}}\left(M_t^3+M_t^2N_d\right)\right)N_{\text{out}}$ with $N_{\text{D}}$ being the number of iterations needed for the DCAM method to converge.
+Typically, the optimality tolerance of the duality gap is $\epsilon=10^{-4}$ in \cite{DCAM} and $N_{\text{D}}\propto \logtwo{\frac{1}{\epsilon}}$, indicating that the computational complexity of the DCAM-based method is higher than that of the RCG design method per outer iteration.
+The numerical results in the next section will demonstrate that Riemannian design methods converge faster than the comparable iterative methods under different power constraints.